wbamberg/idl-reference/docs/imgIContainer.md

 For best results the size returned by this method should not be cached.
 It
 can change over time due to changes in the internal state of the image.

-@param aDest The size of the destination rect into which this image will be
-             drawn, in device pixels.
-@param aWhichFrame Frame specifier of the FRAME_* variety.
-@param aFilter The filter to be used if we're scaling the image.
-@param aFlags Flags of the FLAG_* variety

 #### Parameters ####